Esther, Alberta

-Esther is a hamlet in southern Alberta, Canada that is under the jurisdiction of the Special Areas Board.
+Esther is a hamlet in southern Alberta, Canada, that is under the jurisdiction of the Special Areas Board.
 Within Special Area No. 3, it is 16 km east of Highway 41, 185 km north of Medicine Hat.
 It was first settled in 1910.
-The community has the name of Anna Esther Landreth, a girl in the neighbourhood.
+The community was named after Anna Esther Landreth, the daughter of the postmaster and first girl settler in the area.